-Writing Helper teaches and guides you through the writing process step-by-step.
-It allows you to organise your thinking and focus on creation instead of presentation.
+Writing Helper teaches and guides students through the writing process step-by-step.
+It allows them to organise their thinking and focus on creation instead of presentation.

 Use Writing Helper to:

 - Reinforce the academic writing process